tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 ## The Prophetic Vision of Piet Mondrian, Part 1: Equilibrium in Art and Life

 - Image: images/Piet_Mondrian-1908_1910-Evening-Red_Tree-Avond-De_rode_boom.jpg
-- Title and Attribution: Evening; Red Tree (Avond; De rode boom) - By Piet Mondrian, 1908-1910, Public Domain.
+- Title and Attribution: Evening; Red Tree (Avond; De rode boom), by Piet Mondrian, 1908-1910, Public Domain.
 - Link: https://commons.wikimedia.org/w/index.php?curid=37629457

 This is the first part in an series of occasional articles about why Piet Mondrian went from painting